Travel.State.Gov > International Travel > Before You Go > Our Consular Safety and Security Messaging

 Level 1 - Exercise Normal Precautions: This is the lowest advisory level for safety and security risk.
 There is some risk in any international travel.
 Conditions in other countries may differ from those in the United States and may change at any time.

 Level 2 - Exercise Increased Caution: Be aware of heightened risks to safety and security.
-The Departments of State provides additional advice for travelers in these areas in the Travel Advisory.
+The Department of State provides additional advice for travelers in these areas in the Travel Advisory.
 Conditions in any country may change at any time.

 Level 3 - Reconsider Travel: Avoid travel due to serious risks to safety and security.
 The Department of State provides additional advice for travelers in these areas in the Travel Advisory.
 Conditions in any country may change at any time.